 - More modern: Reflects 4 years and 6 months of technical progress since the 1Ds Mark III launch.

-If the count of individual advantages (bullet points above) is taken as a guide, the 5D Mark III is the clear winner of the contest (9 : 4 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the 5D Mark III is the clear winner of the contest (10 : 4 points).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.
 A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 In any case, while the specs-based evaluation of cameras can be instructive in revealing their potential as photographic tools, it says little about, for example, the shooting experience and imaging performance of the 1Ds Mark III and the 5D Mark III in practical situations.
 User reviews, such as those found at amazon, can sometimes inform about these issues, but such feedback is often incomplete, inconsistent, and biased.